Google Posts: Everything You Need to Know About [Complete Guide 2021]

 It will help you remain active on your Google My Business account, without the need to go log in back every week and manually add posts after the previous ones have expired.

-This is perfect for agencies that manage multiple client account or businesses that have multiple locations and sometimes maybe need to post the same information for each business location.
+This is perfect for agencies that manage multiple client accounts or businesses that have multiple locations and sometimes maybe need to post the same information for each business location.

-To start, contact us on how to start with the EmbedSocial’s Google posts scheduling tool and connect your Google My Business account.
+To start, sign up to start with EmbedSocial’s Google posts scheduling tool and connect your Google My Business account.

 No need to log in on different Google My Business accounts, just use the EmbedSocial’s tool and save tons of time.

-After this article, you are more than ready to start creating your Google My Business posts.
+After this article, you are more than ready to start scheduling your Google My Business posts

 Feel free to experiment with the type of posts this feature offers and we guarantee you that soon you will witness the results.